 The study of agriculture is a very broad field.
-An international student can earn an Associate’s Degree as well as a Bachelor’s Degree, or even a Master’s Degree or a Doctorate Degree studying agriculture.
+An international student can earn an Associate’s Degree as well as a Bachelor’s Degree, or even a Master’s or Doctorate Degree studying agriculture.
 When studying agriculture, it is best to consider your future career desires, and then decide what major and degree will get you to the career that you want.

 When choosing a specific field in the study of agriculture, it is best to think backwards.
 You need to look at what type of agriculture you want to major in and then determine where to study.